NBISweden/workshop-epigenomics-RTDs/docs/content/precourse.rst

 Further optional preparations
 ==============================

+It might be useful to set up two factor authorization for UPPMAX.
+This will be necessary to acces the webversion of ThinLinc at https://rackham-gui.uppmax.uu.se and makes it easier to connect from abroad.
+The instructions to set up 2FA can be found here: https://www.uppmax.uu.se/support/user-guides/setting-up-two-factor-authentication/.

 For those of you wanting to start ahead and/or brush up on various skills before the course.